B-Cell Primary Immunodeficiency: What To Know

 Symptoms of hyper IgM syndromes are similar to those of other B-cell PI conditions and may include:

-• Recurrent bacterial infections (repeated illness)
+• Recurrent bacterial infections

-• Chronic diarrhea from digestive tract infections
+• Chronic diarrhea from GI tract infections

 • Immune-related complications, such as inflammatory bowel disease-like enterocolitis or inflammatory arthritis

-Normal B Cells, Antibody Function Problems
+Normal B Cells, Selectively Low Antibodies

 This group includes B-cell PI conditions in which specific antibodies are missing or can’t function normally.
 The mutations that cause these conditions are often unknown.
 Examples include IgG subclass deficiency and selective IgA deficiency.